-Poop is one of the most important and visible biomarkers of your health.
+Poop is one of the most important (and visible) biomarkers of your gut health.
 It’s also surprisingly complex—a watery mixture of bacteria (living and dead), cellular lining, fiber, fats, proteins, mucus, bile, and other compounds your body couldn’t digest.

-Most of us sit on the toilet, pull up a YouTube video, flush, and move on with our lives without ever examining what we are eliminating.
+Many of us sit on the toilet, casually scroll Tik Tok or Instagram, flush, and move on with our lives without ever examining what we are eliminating.
 We tend to take notice only when things go awry—when we haven’t gone to the bathroom in a few days, or when we haven’t left the bathroom in a few days.

-Once again, it isn’t that simple.
-Even subtle changes in the size, shape, texture, consistency, and frequency of your bowel movements can speak volumes about the state of your gastrointestinal tract, if you know what you’re looking for.
+Once again, decoding your stool isn’t that simple.
+Even subtle changes in the size, shape, texture, consistency, buoyancy, and frequency of your bowel movements can speak volumes about the state of your gastrointestinal tract, if you know what you’re looking for.
 Fortunately, there’s an app for that—well, sort of.

 This is the Bristol Stool Chart.
 It classifies poop into 7 types.

-Developed by Dr. Stephen Lewis and Dr. Ken Heaton at the University of Bristol in 1997, the Bristol Stool Chart is a universal classification system for human feces.
-Consider it a decoder for your toilet bowl—and for your digestive health.
+Developed by Dr. Stephen Lewis and Dr. Ken Heaton at the University of Bristol (England) in 1997, the Bristol Stool Chart is a universal classification system for human feces.
+Consider it a decoder for your toilet bowl—and an index of your gut health and function.

 Poop Types 1 or 2